hirosystems/docs/clarinet-check-contract.md

 For example, the check-checker analysis described below will generate warnings.
 If there are errors in the code, the output of the command will indicate the kind and location of the errors.

-You can also perform syntax-check on a single file by using the following command.
+You may also perform a syntax-check on a single file by using the command below.

 ```bash
 $ clarinet check <path/to/file.clar>